CITIZENS IN THE ROMAN EMPIRE

 “The emperor's speech was followed by a decree of the Senate, and the Aedui were the first to obtain the right of becoming senators at Rome.
 This compliment was paid to their ancient alliance, and to the fact that they alone of the Gauls cling to the name of brothers of the Roman people.”

-The Edict of Caracalla (officially the Constitutio Antoniniana (Latin: "Constitution [or Edict] of Antoninus") was an edict issued in B.C.
-212 by the Roman Emperor Caracalla, which declared that all free men in the Roman Empire were to be given full Roman citizenship and all free women in the Empire were given the same rights as Roman women.
+Caraculla got rid of all distinctions between Italians and provincials with the Constitutio Antoniniana in 212 A.D., which extended Roman citizenship to all free inhabitants of the empire.
+The Edict of Caracalla (officially the Constitutio Antoniniana (Latin: "Constitution [or Edict] of Antoninus")) declared that all free men in the Roman Empire were to be given full Roman citizenship and all free women in the Empire were given the same rights as Roman women.
 Before 212, for the most part only inhabitants of Italia held full Roman citizenship.
 Colonies of Romans established in other provinces, Romans (or their descendants) living in provinces, the inhabitants of various cities throughout the Empire, and a few local nobles (such as kings of client countries) also held full citizenship.
 Provincials, on the other hand, were usually non-citizens, although some held the Latin Right.
 However, by the previous century Roman citizenship had already lost much of its exclusiveness and become more available.
 [Source: Wikipedia]

-“But it was not only kings who acquired Roman citizenship.
-The empire was controlled through a network of several thousand provincial towns.
+Dr Neil Faulkner wrote for the BBC: The Roman Empire "was controlled through a network of several thousand provincial towns.
 Each town dominated the countryside around it and functioned as a centre of local government.
 The country gentry were organised into a class of town councillors or 'decurions'.
-Most continued to draw most of their income from estates, but they took up urban residence, joined the political fray, contributed to the cost of public buildings, and became patrons of the arts. |::|
+Most continued to draw most of their income from estates, but they took up urban residence, joined the political fray, contributed to the cost of public buildings, and became patrons of the arts. |::| [Source: Dr Neil Faulkner, BBC, February 17, 2011 |::|]

 “St Paul probably belonged to this group (he is described to us as a 'tent-maker', but this may well mean a merchant who owned workshops, perhaps even a contractor supplying the army).
 We know that he was born a Roman citizen.
 It was this that saved him from trial in a hostile local court, since Roman citizens were entitled to demand the emperor's justice - which is why, after his arrest in 58 AD, he was dispatched to Rome. |::|

 “His case shows that in the early first century A.D. a well-to-do Jew from Tarsus in Southern Turkey could be a Roman.
 Paul's case illustrates one of the advantages of Roman citizenship - legal protection.
 But there were many others.
 Roman society was meshed together by networks of patronage.
-Citizenship gave one access to the most important of these networks and the opportunities for economic, social and political advancement they offered. |Consequently, most men of rank within the empire were eager to become Roman citizens - and the Romanisation we see represented by archaeological discoveries is evidence of both their striving and their success.” |::|
+Citizenship gave one access to the most important of these networks and the opportunities for economic, social and political advancement they offered.
+Consequently, most men of rank within the empire were eager to become Roman citizens - and the Romanisation we see represented by archaeological discoveries is evidence of both their striving and their success.” |::|

 Image Sources: Wikimedia Commons